zognin/tp/docs/UserGuide.md

 * The format of all deadline fields is `dd-MM-yyyy HHmm`.<br>
   e.g. 21-10-1998 1830 is 21 October 1998 6.30pm.

-* A Phone number parameter allows up to 20 digits.
+* The format of all phone parameters is a series of up to 20 digits with no spacing between digits.

-* The following parameters allow up to 50 characters (including whitespace):
+* The following parameters allow up to 50 characters (including spaces):
   * Client Name
   * Ingredient Name
   * Order Name